Your solar is missing the most important piece.

 See if your home qualifies.

-Funding is limited and the Tesla rebate ends June 30, 2026.
+Funding is limited.
 Fill this out, it takes about a minute.